offbeatwp/documentation/basics__components.md

 # Components

 OffbeatWP is a component driven framework for Wordpress.
-The components are blocks that can be rendered into your view.
+Components are blocks that can be rendered into your view.
 Components are really flexible and can be mapped to widgets, page builder elements, shortcodes and later even Gutenberg blocks.

 A component can have its own class that contains all the information, settings and logic to render the component.